15A NCAC 13B .0543 CLOSURE AND POST-CLOSURE REQUIREMENTS FOR C&DLF FACILITIES

 (B) minimize infiltration through the closed C&DLF unit by the use of a low-permeability barrier that contains a minimum 18 inches of earthen material; and

-(C) minimize erosion of the cap system and protect the low-permeability barrier from root penetration by use of an erosion layer that contains a minimum of 18 inches of earthen material that is capable of sustaining native plant growth.
+(C) minimize erosion of the cap system and protect the low-permeability barrier from root penetration by use of an erosion layer that contains no less than 18 inches of earthen material that is capable of sustaining native plant growth.

-(2) Construction of the cap system for all C&DLF units must conform to the plans prepared in accordance with Rule .0540 of this Section and the following requirements:
+(2) Construction of the cap system for all C&DLF units shall conform to the plans prepared in accordance with Rules .0539 and .0541 of this Section and the following requirements:

-(A) post-settlement surface slopes must be a minimum of five percent and a maximum of 25 percent; and
+(A) post-settlement surface slopes shall be a minimum of five percent and a maximum of 25 percent; and

-(B) a gas venting or collection system must be installed below the low-permeability barrier to minimize pressures exerted on the barrier.
+(B) a gas venting or collection system shall be installed below the low-permeability barrier to minimize pressures exerted on the barrier.